 So, which oil?
 There’s a huge variety of options out there these days.
 They don’t just vary in their flavor impact either.
 Some are also healthier than others, especially when you’re cooking at high heat.

-Oils For Roasting Your Vegetables
+Best Oil For Roasting Vegetables (With Pictures!)

 Olive oil is often the go-to for roasting vegetables – and for good reason.
 After all, the oil is associated with many health benefits, it tastes good, and it’s easy to find (you can even sign up for olive oil of the month clubs!).
 It also adds a delicious flavor to your roasted vegetables.